spryker/spryker-docs/docs/marketplace/dev/front-end/extending-the-project/migration-guide-extending-the-project.md

 template: module-migration-guide-template
 ---

-This document outlines the changes that need to be made at a project level in order to [extend the project](/docs/marketplace/dev/front-end/extending-the-project/index.html).
+This document outlines the changes that need to be made at a project level in order to [extend the frontend part of your project](/docs/marketplace/dev/front-end/extending-the-project/index.html).

 *Estimated migration time: 1h 30m*